pedm/Innovation-Productivity-and-Monetary-Policy/README.md

 * Output includes Figures 2,5,6 in the paper

 ### (3) Model results and experiments
-* Files "Replic_Fig*.m" produce corresponding Figures 3,4,7,8,9 in the paper
+* Files "Replic_Fig*.m" produce output corresponding to Figures 3,4,7,8,9 in the paper